Two Hearts: An Adoptee’s Journey Through Grief to Gratitude

 Publisher: Benson Books (May 8, 2012)

 Linda Hoye is a writer, editor, adoptee, and somewhat-fanatical grandma.
 Her work has appeared in an assortment of publications in Canada and the US.
 In 2009 her piece, The Face in the Mirror, won second prize in the Susan Wittig Albert LifeWriting Competition.
-She is active in the adoption community and is an advocate for transparency in adoption.
-Hoye currently lives in the state of Washington with her husband and their two Yorkshire terriers, but Saskatchewan, Canada will always be her heart’s home.
+Hoye lives in British Columbia with her husband and their doted-upon Yorkshire terrier, but Saskatchewan, Canada will always be her heart’s home.

 Join Linda at her blog A Slice of Life Writing.